Feeding sows and care for piglets, crucial elements for survival

 “The rapid addition of, for example, artificial milk does not suit every company.
 In addition, young piglets are sensitive and problems can lie in wait,” says Ard van Enckevort, manager of R&D at Denkavit.
 “Of course, we want to stay ahead of that.
 With Vitalsafe we have developed a product with which we support the vitality and contribute to a good intestinal function of piglets.’
 The various ingredients in Vitalsafe are all aimed at supporting the vitality of the piglets.
 The product contains various ingredients of natural origin that contribute to good intestinal function in a wide area.

 “Algae not only have an attractive taste, but they also help to stimulate the immune system.
 Our ingredient Progres, a product from coniferous trees, supports the intestinal wall.
 The fatty acids and a standardized amount of free resin acids have an anti-inflammatory effect,” explains Van Enckevort.
 “Vitalsafe is dissolved in water and given in feeding bowls to piglets from two to three days old up to eight days of age.”

 Piglet survival increases

 Piglet survival at Denkavit’s Pig Farm has increased significantly in recent years.
-More than 87 percent of all live piglets born in 2020 survived the first ten weeks after birth.
-In 2019, the survival rate of live-born piglets was still 82 percent.
-One of the success factors is feeding sows with higher weights and more uniform litters at birth.
+More than 87 per cent of all live piglets born in 2020 survived the first ten weeks after birth.
+In 2019, the survival rate of live-born piglets was still 82 per cent.
+One of the success factors is feeding sows with higher weights and more uniform litter at birth.
 Pig Farm’s weight distribution proves that.
-Last year, a newborn piglet weighed an average of 1,483 grams and less than 9.5 percent of the piglets were lighter than 1,000 grams at birth.
+Last year, a newborn piglet weighed an average of 1,483 grams and less than 9.5 per cent of the piglets were lighter than 1,000 grams at birth.